-We welcome students, faculty, staff, and visitors with disabilities and are committed to providing an accommodating environment on our campuses.
+We welcome students, faculty, staff, and visitors with disabilities and are committed to providing an inclusive and accommodating environment on our campuses.

-If you have a disability and are considering applying as an undergraduate to Hopkins, we encourage you to contact the Office of Student Disability Services to set up an in-person meeting.
+If you have a disability and are considering applying to Hopkins as an undergraduate, we encourage you to contact the Office of Student Disability Services to set up an in-person meeting.
 This will give you a chance to familiarize yourself with our campus, ask questions, and determine how well we can meet your needs.

-Once you enroll, Student Disability Services representatives can advise you on services and accommodations, including tutoring, note taking, sign language interpreters, physical access, and assistive technology.
+Once you enroll, Student Disability Services representatives can advise you on services and accommodations, including taking notes, sign language interpreters, physical access, and assistive technology.
 They are here to make sure you get the support you need to be successful.

 University statement on equal opportunity

-Johns Hopkins University does not discriminate on the basis of gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, veteran status or other legally protected characteristic in any student program, activity administered by the university, admission, or employment.
+Johns Hopkins University is committed to equal opportunity for its faculty, staff, and students.
+To that end, the university does not discriminate on the basis of sex, gender, marital status, pregnancy, race, color, ethnicity, national origin, age, disability, religion, sexual orientation, gender identity or expression, veteran status or other legally protected characteristic.

 - Accommodations for students